IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ## Dividing tuples in a window into a group

 So far we have calcuated the average for all the tuples in a window.
-Sometimes you  want to divide the tuples in a window into groups and aggregate the data in the group.
+Sometimes, you want to divide the tuples in a window into groups and aggregate the data in the group.
 For example, you might want to calculate the maximum temperature reported by each sensor.
 There are two ways to do this: